RACC Clubs and Organizations

-Diversity Club - This club is open to all credit students attending Reading Area Community College who want to promote diversity and an awareness of other cultures and ethnicities.
-The club especially welcomes international and ESL students who are adjusting to college life in another language.
+Diversity Club - This club is open to all credit students attending Reading Area Community College who want to promote acceptance and sharing of diverse cultures, races, abilities, lifestyles, and viewpoints.
+The club especially welcomes international, English language learners, and LGBTQ+ students who are adjusting to college life.
 Monthly meetings include a time for sharing ideas and talents.
-The club hosts the Annual International Festival in the spring and joins together in community service activities.
+The club organizes the popular Annual International Festival in the spring and joins together in community service activities.